BLavery/SAMD21-M0-Mini/README.md

 Another missing hardware connection is MCU pins PB22 and PB23, which on the full-size real Arduino Zero are connected to onboard debug hardware (missing, despite most Chinese advertisers still blindly praising Arduino Zero's included debugger!).
 To us this is no big deal.

-There is a "ICSP" header, with pin assignments that look wrong for SPI.
+There is a "ICSP" header, with pin assignments that look wrong on the schematic.
+I suspect the MISO pin on the header is really PA12, not D12.
 More to explore.

 ## What software?